 Veterans with certain combat-related disabilities may be eligible for half-priced licenses for deer and antelope.
 Montana sets aside up to 50 licenses annually for this.
 Any interested persons must contact the Montana Fish, Wildlife and Parks License Bureau at (406) 444-2663.

 Disabled veteran or active duty license donation

-Anyone—resident or nonresident—can purchase or draw a hunting license, tag, or permit and donate them to a disabled veteran or disabled active duty service member.
+Anyone—resident or nonresident—can purchase or draw a hunting license, tag or permit and donate them to a disabled veteran or disabled active duty service member.
 The donator cannot choose the individual or organization the donation will go to.
 Participating veterans and service members must be a Purple Heart recipient and have a disability rating of 70% or greater.
-More information on how to donate can be found here.

-Any service members on permanent duty in the state Nevada as well as their spouse and dependents under the age of 21 will be granted residency immediately and can purchase tags and licenses accordingly.
+Any service members on permanent duty in Nevada as well as their spouse and dependents under the age of 21 will be granted residency immediately and can purchase tags and licenses accordingly.

 Serviceman’s hunting license

 Nevada residents who are currently permanently stationed outside of the state may purchase a Nevada hunting license for $9.